-\emph{A word on runtime for arbitrary cocomparability graphs}: Although the conjecture is still open for cocomparability graphs, experimentally one can show that the convergence happens relatively quickly, but not always as shown by a graph family $\{G_n\}_{n \ge 2}$ we present below.
-The graph family, experimentally, takes $O(n)$ LexBFS$^+$ sweeps before converging.
-We describe an example in the family in terms of its complement, as it is easier to picture the graph, and the LexBFS traversals of the complement are easier to parse.
-Let $G_n(V = A \cup B, E)$ be a \emph{comparability} graph on $2n+2$ vertices, where both $A$ and $B$ are chains, i.e. $A = a_1, a_2, \ldots, a_n, B = x, y, b_1, b_2, \ldots, b_n$, and the only edges in $E$ are of the form $E = \{(a_ia_{i+1}) : i \in [n-1] \} \cup \{(xy), (yb_1)\} \cup \{(b_jb_{j+1}) : j \in [n-1]\}$.
+\emph{A word on runtime for arbitrary cocomparability graphs}: Although the conjecture is still open for cocomparability graphs, experimentally we observed that the convergence often happens relatively quickly, but not always, as shown by the sequence of graphs $\{G_n\}_{n \ge 2}$ presented below.
+This graph family, experimentally, takes $O(n)$ LexBFS$^+$ sweeps before converging.
+We describe an example in the family in terms of its complement since it is easier to picture, and the LexBFS traversals of the complement are easier to parse.
+Let $G_n=(V = A \cup B, E)$ be a \emph{comparability} graph on $2n+2$ vertices, where both $A$ and $B$ are paths, i.e. $A = a_1, a_2, \ldots, a_n, B = x, y, b_1, b_2, \ldots, b_n$, and the only edges in $E$ are of the form $E = \{(a_ia_{i+1}) : i \in [n-1] \} \cup \{(xy), (yb_1)\} \cup \{(b_jb_{j+1}) : j \in [n-1]\}$.
 The initial comparability ordering is constructed by collecting the odd indexed vertices first, then the even indexed ones as follows: \begin{itemize} \item Initially we start $\tau$ with $x, a_1$. \item In general, if the last element in $\tau$ is $a_i$ and $i$ is odd, while $i$ is in a valid range, append $b_i, b_{i+2}, a_{i+2}$ to $\tau$ and repeat. \item If $n$ is even, append $b_n, a_n$ to $\tau$, otherwise append $a_{n-1}, b_{n-1}$ to $\tau$. \item Again while $i$ is in a valid range, we append the even indexed vertices $a_{i}, b_{i}, b_{i-2}, a_{i-2}$ to $\tau$. \item Append $y$ to $\tau$. \end{itemize} The ordering $\tau$ as constructed is a transitive orientation of the graph, and thus is a cocomparability ordering in the complement.
-We perform a series of LexBFS$^+$ sweeps where $\sigma_1 = $ LexBFS$^+(\tau)$ in the complement, i.e. the cocomparability graph. every subsequent $^+$ sweep will proceed to ``gather" the elements of $A$ close to each other, resulting in an ordering that once it moves to chain $A$ remains in $A$ until all its elements have been visited.
+We perform a series of LexBFS$^+$ sweeps where $\sigma_1 = $ LexBFS$^+(\tau)$ in the complement, i.e. the cocomparability graph.

+Every subsequent $^+$ sweep will proceed to ``gather" the elements of $A$ close to each other, resulting in an ordering that once it moves to path $A$ remains in $A$ until all its elements have been visited.
 An intuitive way to see why this must happen is to notice in the complement, the vertices of $A$ are universal to $B$ and thus must have a strong pull.
-Experimentally, this 2-chain graph family takes $O(n)$ LexBFS$^+$ sweeps before converging.
+Experimentally, this 2-paths graph family takes $O(n)$ LexBFS$^+$ sweeps before converging.
 Figure \ref{g6} below is an example for $n = 6$.